Sameam/whisper_rust/README.md

 This service combines OpenAI's Whisper model for speech transcription with Silero VAD for voice activity detection, offering a complete solution for real-time audio processing applications.
 Built with Actix-web and optimized for low-latency streaming scenarios.

+## ⚠️ Research Project Status

+**This is currently a research and development project.** While the service is functional and demonstrates real-time speech recognition capabilities, it should be considered experimental and not production-ready.
+The project is actively being developed and tested, with ongoing improvements to audio processing algorithms and transcription quality.

+**Key considerations:**
+- Audio format support is still being optimized
+- Transcription quality varies significantly across different audio formats
+- API and configuration may change as the project evolves
+- Contributions, feedback, and testing are welcome and encouraged

 ## Features

 ### 🎙️ Speech-to-Text (STT)